summaryInfo/nsst/README.md

 Also, it would be easier to implement SIXEL, DECDLD and port to Wayland with software rendering.

-**WARNING: I do push --force here to keep commits relevant to MIT-SHM on top**
+**WARNING: I do push --force here to keep commits relevant to MIT-SHM on top.**

+**UPDATE: Now this branch is no longer updated, sice MIT-SHM renderer is added to master branch.**

 ## Features
     * Most escape sequences are already implemented